Riddle Box: Legacy

-A music video for "Chicken Huntin' (Slaughter House Mix)" was shot at the State Theatre (now called the Fillmore Theatre) during an actual Insane Clown Posse concert.
+A music video for "Chicken Huntin' (Slaughter House Mix)" was shot at the State Theatre (now called the Fillmore Theatre) during an Insane Clown Posse concert.
 The director of the video, Paris Mayhew, wanted Insane Clown Posse to perform the song several times in order to get the footage from all angles, but the duo refused to repeat the song because it was an actual ICP concert, and not just a video shoot.
 The video was shot with ICP performing the song only once.
 The original version of "Chicken Huntin'" was performed for the video shoot, because their fans were not yet familiar with the remix.
 This made Jive furious, but there were no editing problems, and Violent J later referred to the video as "our freshest video ever."

 Songs called "Fat Sweaty Betty" and "Willy Bubba" were originally intended for this album.
 Insane Clown Posse even released a single of "Fat Sweaty Betty".
 They were cut from the album at the last minute, but remixed versions were later released on Forgotten Freshness and Forgotten Freshness 1 & 2.
 In 2002, the track "Riddle Box" was featured in the film Solaris.
 According to Insane Clown Posse, the group has not received any financial compensation from the filmmakers.
 On December 16, 2008, Riddle Box was re-released on vinyl double LP format.

 This album was responsible for expanding the Juggalo fanbase into its own culture, leading Insane Clown Posse to write the songs "What Is A Juggalo?" and "Down With The Clown" for their next album, The Great Milenko.